Security & Data Protection.

 NIST SP 800-53 Controls We Apply

 NED applies the following security controls consistent with NIST Special Publication 800-53 Rev. 5 ↗.
-The controls listed below apply directly to the platforms NED uses — Anthropic Claude, Box, and Microsoft 365 — and to NED’s operational practices for session management, authentication, and access.
+The controls listed below apply across NED’s three platform categories — AI assistance, document storage, and business email — and to NED’s operational practices for session management, authentication, and access.
 NED never stores client data on laptops or local devices.
-All client materials reside exclusively on Claude (Anthropic’s infrastructure), Box, or Microsoft 365.
+All client materials reside exclusively on the encrypted cloud platforms described above.

 Multi-Factor Authentication — NIST SP 800-53 IA-2